 Following the sanction of the scheme by the High Court on 25th November 2020, the scheme took effect on 30 December 2020 and the Syndicate transferred the impacted EEA policies and related liabilities to Lloyd's Brussels, together with cash of \$117.4m.
 On the same date, under the Reinsurance Agreement, Lloyd's Brussels reinsured the same risks back, together with an equal amount of cash of \$117.4m.
 The combined effect of the two transactions had no economic impact for the Syndicate, and accordingly there is no impact on the Syndicate's income statement or balance sheet.

-Current year underwriting results for the transferred policies have been reported in the same classes of business as in prior years, as the effective date of the transfer was 30 December 2020, and in line with Society of Lloyd's guidance no movements were processed on these policies on 31 December 2020.
-In future years, results relating to these risks will be reported under the Inwards Reinsurance class of business, reflecting the new contractual arrangement with Lloyd's Brussels.
+Current year underwriting results for the transferred policies have been reported under the Inwards Reinsurance class of business, reflecting the new contractual arrangement with Lloyd's Brussels.

 6) MOVEMENT IN PRIOR YEAR'S PROVISION FOR CLAIMS OUTSTANDING